kaaproject/kaa-rfcs/0019/README.md

 }
 ```

-## Partial metadata update
+## Partial endpoint metadata update

 Completing a partial metadata update request will update or create only the endpoint metadata key-value pairs present in the request payload using [JSON Patch](https://tools.ietf.org/html/rfc6902).
 Metadata keys must be non-empty strings containing Latin letters, digits, and underscores only.

-### Partial metadata update request
+### Partial endpoint metadata update request

-*Partial metadata update request* message is a [targeted message](/0003/README.md#targeted-messaging) that the client sends to the repository to patch endpoint metadata.
+*Partial endpoint metadata update request* message is a [targeted message](/0003/README.md#targeted-messaging) that the client sends to the repository to patch endpoint metadata.

-The client MUST send endpoint metadata get request messages using the following NATS subject:
+The client MUST send partial endpoint metadata update request messages using the following NATS subject:
 ```
 kaa.v1.service.{repository-service-instance-name}.epmmp.ep-metadata-patch-request
 ```